Skyscanner/skyscanner-python-sdk/README.rst

 1. Request for an API Key from `Skyscanner for Business Contact Page`_.
 2. Set your API Key::

-    from skyscanner import Flights
+    from skyscanner.skyscanner import Flights
     flights_service = Flights('<Your API Key>')

 3. Get the flights live pricing result by writing a few lines of code::

-    from skyscanner import Flights
+    from skyscanner.skyscanner import Flights

     flights_service = Flights('<Your API Key>')
     result = flights_service.get_result(